d-krupke/cpsat-primer/README.md

 optimal solutions without having an idea of what is going on.
 The solvers can handle more and more 'bad' problem models effectively with every year.

+> [!NOTE]
+>
-> **Definition:** A _model_ in mathematical programming refers to a mathematical
+> A **model** in mathematical programming refers to a mathematical description
-> description of a problem, consisting of variables, constraints, and optionally
+> of a problem, consisting of variables, constraints, and optionally an
-> an objective function that can be understood by the corresponding solver
+> objective function that can be understood by the corresponding solver class.
-> class. _Modelling_ refers to transforming a problem (instance) into the
+> _Modelling_ refers to transforming a problem (instance) into the corresponding
-> corresponding framework, e.g., by making all constraints linear as required
+> framework, e.g., by making all constraints linear as required for Mixed
-> for Mixed Integer Linear Programming.
+> Integer Linear Programming.
 Be aware that the
 > [SAT](https://en.wikipedia.org/wiki/SAT_solver)-community uses the term
 > _model_ to refer to a (feasible) variable assignment, i.e., solution of a
 > SAT-formula.
 If you struggle with this terminology, maybe you want to read